Applying for Social Security Disability (SSDI) Benefits?

 If you’re hurting and cannot work because of a medical condition you may be eligible for Social Security Disability (SSDI) benefits.
 Your first step on the road to relief is to complete an application for SSDI, but the process can seem overwhelming.
 You may not know where to begin and how to start.

-The denial rate for initial application is very high: Approximately 65 percent of applicants are denied.
+The denial rate for initial application is very high: Approximately 65% of applicants are denied.
 At the reconsideration level it’s even worse, with more than 91 percent of applications denied.
 That’s why you need experienced help right from the start.

 Application mistakes can derail your case but they are avoidable with the help of an experienced law firm.
 The Good Law Group, a firm dedicated to helping applicants obtain the benefits they deserve, can help you through this complicated process.

 First-Time SSDI Applicants

 The application phase in the Social Security Disability process of obtaining benefits can be the most important phase.
 If done wrong, early mistakes can completely stop you from ever receiving the disability benefits you deserve.
 The critical areas where claimants make mistakes are how they apply, how they answer the initial questionnaires and how they treat the people at the Social Security Administration(SSA).